tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 Well, let me tell you a story.
 I was always intrigued that one of my Monty Python colleagues who seemed to be (to me) more *talented* than I was {but} did never produce scripts as original as mine.
 And I watched for some time and then I began to see why.
 If he was faced with a problem, and fairly soon saw a solution, he was inclined to take it.
 Even though (I think) he knew the solution was not very original.

 Whereas if I was in the same situation, although I was sorely tempted to take the easy way out, and finish by 5 o'clock, I just couldn't.
-I'd sit there with the problem for another hour and a quarter, and by sticking at it would, in the end, almost always come up with something more original.
+I'd sit there with the problem for another hour-and-a-quarter, and by sticking at it would, in the end, almost always come up with something more original.

 It was that simple.